Cross-border service—principles

 For other considerations when dealing with cross-border service, see: Cross-border service and applications for permission—overview and Cross-border service and problems with service—overview.

-Before determining how to serve documents outside England and Wales consider whether there is any basis on which the claim form may be served in England and Wales, for example:
+Before determining how to serve documents outside England consider whether there is any basis on which the claim form may be served in England, for example:

 1. consider whether there is a contractually agreed method of service, such that proceedings can be served in the jurisdiction.
 For guidance, see Practice Note: Service of the claim form by a contractually agreed method (CPR 6.11)

-2. note that specific rules apply when serving an arbitration claim form.
-For guidance, see Practice Note: AA 1996—service of arbitration claims within, and out of, the jurisdiction
+Note, specific rules apply when serving an arbitration claim form.
+For guidance, see Practice Note: AA 1996—service of arbitration claims within, and out of, the jurisdiction.

 Tools